deanwedgbury/testRepo/doc/sprint 1/RPM.md

   - Sprint1 Meeting: Friday, Feb.
 9:
     Goal: Assign tasks, order materials, (more?)
   - Review Meeting: Tuesday, Feb.
 13
-    Review each tem member's completed work, and make small changes accordingly,
+    Goal: Review each tem member's completed work, and make small changes accordingly,
   - Retrospective Meeting: Thursday, Feb.
 15
-    Review, and document sprint1 observations.
+    Goal: Review, and document sprint1 observations.

 Sprint 2 goals:

   We will be planning to implement the following features:
   - Create a web application to display our data to the user

-  In particular, we
+  In particular, we plan to implement the following user stories (from PB.md):
   - As a visual person, I want to see a history of the plants data over time, so that I have a better understanding of my plant's progress.
 [1/21]
   - As a XXX, I want to have a simple, intuitive, user friendly and visually appealing website,